Distributed Multi-Node Jobs#

 commands are executed on all nodes of the cluster. (barrier)run

-commands are executed on the subset of nodes scheduled to execute the task, which may be fewer than the cluster size.
+commands are executed on the subset of nodes scheduled to execute the job, which may be fewer than the cluster size.

 Tip